 Making music since 1890 Registered Charity SC0324238

-The Kirkintilloch Band - Musical Director Gareth Bowman Teaching and performance of Brass Music since 1890
+The Kirkintilloch Band - Musical Director - Hedley Benson Teaching and performance of Brass Music since 1890

 The Kirkintilloch Band was formed in 1890 with funds provided by public subscription and is still a self supporting organisation.
 Their first contesting appearances were in the 2nd Section Championship in 1898 and 1899.
 However it was not until around 1948 that their contesting prowess came to light.
 The band progressed through the sections in the 1950s and 60s.
 They made their debut in the 1968 National Championships in the Royal Albert Hall.